Updated 14 May 2021

 No. You may quarantine anywhere in the UK: with friends, with family, in your own private accommodation or in a hotel.
-When you arrive in College, however, you must follow travel quarantine rules for 10 days, or--if arriving from within the UK-- until you receive a negative test result in asymptomatic screening programme.
 If you plan to quarantine outside of College, please inform us of your arrival date and email us a copy of your Public Health Passenger Locator form.

 - How will I get food during quarantine?

 You may order food for delivery from the College Dining Hall for Lunch (12:30-2) and Dinner (6-7:30 pm) by following these simple instructions:

 - Complete the onlineRoom Service order form.